MedicalGenomicsLab/Vigelint/CVPO/README.md

  - _Manual Step 3:_ **Move The Gene Specific Summary Files**

-To ensure that CVPO can analyse each file, each renamed file should be stored in a seperate folder.
+To ensure that CVPO analyses the appropriate file, each renamed file should be stored in a folder that only contains renamed gene specific summary files.

- - _Manual Step 4:_ **Download the Ensembl ID to NCBI ID table from biomart**

-# Automated Steps
+# Automated Steps - Creating the Rosetta Stone (NCBIxENSG)

+Update the 'fileloc' variable in the Rosetta_Script.R.
+Run the script.

+R Rosetta_Script.R

+Note the location of file produced from this work, for the

+<h2> Running CVPO </h2>

 The next part of CVPO is automated.
 To run CVPO, modify the attached parameters file (cvpo_params.txt), and use the following commands:

     python3 CVPO.py --file-path cvpo_params.txt

 In the params file you will need to list:
-1. The location of the _Gene Specific Summary File_ (GSS)
+1. The location of the renamed _Gene Specific Summary Files_ (GSS)
 2. The location of the output matrix
-3. The location and name of the Ensembl to NCBI file
+3. The location and name of the Rosetta_File

 EDIT: